iotivity/IoTivity-Getting-Started/gsg-gtk.md

    - Change the device name, if you wish.
 Click OK to close the dialog box.

    - Click to reselect the device in the left-hand pane.
-In the Generic Client tab, toggle the Value switch on and off.

-6. Quit the client app and then press Ctrl-C in the server terminal to exit the process.

-7. Onboard (pair) the discovered server by clicking the + icon next to the device. **[Todo OCF: insert screenshot of Linux client screen, callout to + button]** If the item has a gear icon instead of a + icon, it has already been onboarded.
+6. Onboard (pair) the discovered server by clicking the + icon next to the device. **[Todo OCF: insert screenshot of Linux client screen, callout to + button]** If the item has a gear icon instead of a + icon, it has already been onboarded.
 You can select the server and click Offboard to prepare to see the onboarding process.

 8. Once the + icon has changed to a gear, click the gear icon. **[Todo OCF: insert screenshot with callout to gear]**

-9. Find the /light sections and click the switch value button on the left. **[Todo OCF: insert screenshot /LED section with callout to value button]** The light bulb animation will turn on or off, controlled by the client app over the OCF protocol.
-Notice that the console output in the server terminal on the Pi responds to your actions in the client.
+9. In OTGC, find the /binaryswitch and /dimming sections and click the switch value button on the left. **[Todo OCF: insert screenshot /LED section with callout to value button]** The light bulb animation will turn on or off, controlled by the client app over the OCF protocol.
+Also, the dimming slider will move from 0 to 100.
+If you change the dimming value (type <Tab> to get the value accepted), the dimmer slider in the GUI should reflect what you type and the light animation should change.
+If you type 100, the light should turn on fully and the binary switch should turn on.
+Notice that the console output in the server terminal also responds to your actions in the client.

-10. Now “observe” (monitor) the touch buttons on the emulator window in the OTGC app by turning on the "observe" button on the /switch and /dimmer sections of OTGC, then clicking the switch button or dimming slider on the emulator application. **[Todo OCF: insert screenshot]** Notice that the output in the OTGC app detects the changes in the emulator application.
-(This step does not apply if you do not have the Explorer HAT board.)
+10. Now “observe” (monitor) the touch buttons on the emulator window in the OTGC app by turning on the "observe" button on the /binaryswitch and /dimmer sections of OTGC, then clicking the switch button or dimming slider on the emulator application. **[Todo OCF: insert screenshot]** Notice that the output in the OTGC app detects the changes in the emulator application.

 11. Press Ctrl-C in the server terminal or click the "X" in the emulator window to exit the server app.